Umuzi-org/tech-department/content/topics/bootcamp/environment-setup/_index.md

 ### If you are doing data science

-Optional: You can also start practising to use Anaconda and use its Integrated Development Environment, but all the the pre-bootcamp learning resources can be done on any Python-friendly IDE like Visual studio above.
+Optional: You can also start practicing to use Anaconda and use its Integrated Development Environment, but all the the pre-bootcamp learning resources can be done on any Python-friendly IDE like Visual studio above.

 Follow latest installation instruction from the official Anaconda website - https://www.anaconda.com/download/

 ### If you are doing web dev

 Optional: Install [Node](https://nodejs.org/en/download/).
-Node gives you a way to run javascript code without having to use a web page.
+Node gives you a way to run JavaScript code without having to use a web page.

 In a command line you can then do things like `node my_script.js`.
 This can be quite convenient.